ga4gh/vrs/docs/source/appendices/design_decisions.rst

   }

 During the **release and versioning** discussion at the GA4GH Connect April 2023 meeting the proposal delved into the idea of including the major version number in the VRS identifier itself.
-Concern for the change in digests (and their derived identifiers) between major versions of the same VRS object will be clearly visible in the identifier itself if the major version is included in the identifier.
+Proponents of this approach cited concern for the change in digests (and their derived identifiers) between major versions of the same VRS object, which would become clearly visible in the identifier itself if the major version was included.

-The trade-off is that new identifiers would be required for every type of VRS object for every major version release.
+Opponents of this approach argued that new identifiers would be required for every type of VRS object for every major version release.
 Meaning that even if a given type of object has no change that would result in a new digest, a new identifier would still be required for the new major version.

-After much discussion, the decision was made to not include the major version number in the VRS identifier itself.
-Therefore, the :ref:`identifier-construction` does NOT contain the version number as follows:
+After much discussion, the decision was made to NOT include the major version number in the VRS identifier itself.
+Therefore, the :ref:`identifier-construction` does NOT contain the version number, resulting in the following syntax:

 **CURIE namespace resolution**